Getting started with Konflux

 Application

-An Application CR owns multiple Components.
-It helps to logically group Components in the UI.
+An Application CR owns multiple components.
+It helps to logically group components in the UI.

 Snapshot

-A Snapshot CR is an immutable set of Component references.
+A Snapshot CR is an immutable set of component references.
 It can be created from push or pull request events.
-A Snapshot defines a set of Components which are either tested or released together.
+A snapshot defines a set of components, which are either tested or released together.

 IntegrationTestScenario